 While Whites still compose the majority population, trends point to a more diversified population in the future.
-Significantly, however, all races have increased numerically over time.

 From a general planning perspective these changes should have little impact on the future of the City.
 It is important however to maintain a racially balanced population as the City ponders future annexations so as not to invite interference or invalidation by the U.S. Justice Department.